 Just to be upfront, this is a smalltime blog.
 I share my ideas, thoughts, and walkthroughs of various technologies.
 My interests are in APIs, the Raspberry Pi, being as frugal with our data and time as many of us are with money... and whatever I happen to stumble across in a given week.

 Here's a few samples of my writing.
 I can be opinionated, but don't post overly controversial pieces.. nothing I wouldn't want my kids reading.

 - Why are websites requesting access to motion sensors... on my desktop?

 - 13 addons to power up your GitHub game

 - Using CSS and Stylus to bend the web to your will

-Those stats are from Fathom Analytics, a visitor-friendly alternative to Google Analytics.
-I compared the data for several months before cutting over, and they're comparable.
+The following stats are from a self-hosted instance of Fathom Analytics, a visitor-friendly alternative to Google Analytics.
+I compared the data for several months before making the switch a few years ago, and they're comparable.
 Actually, Fathom honors Do Not Track requests, so if anything the numbers are probably a little low.

 If yours is a product or service that I find personally useful, I may write about it just in the natural course of things.
 If you'd like me to try it out and write about it, we can discuss terms around that as well - I enjoy learning, understanding, and sharing with others.